lazychaser/laravel-nestedset/README.markdown

 MenuItem::scoped([ 'menu_id' => 5 ])->fixTree(); // OK
 ```

-When requesting nodes using model instance, scopes applied automatically based
+When requesting nodes using model instance, scopes are applied automatically based
 on the attributes of that model:

 ```php